cloud-elements/devportal/docs/guides/cook-books/salesforce-shopify/formula-template.md

 ## 1. Get the Original Contact

-First check to make sure that the trigger is an event, and the object updated was a contact.
+First, check to make sure that the trigger is an event, and the object updated was a contact.

 Create a filter step.
 Select the blue add step button and select **filter**.